CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Performance Evaluation

 \section{Performance Evaluation}

 This section presents the experimental results, comparing the proposed model with baseline methods for CSI prediction across a comprehensive set of testing scenarios.
 As outlined in Section~\ref{sec:experiment-dataset}, the scenarios generated in \dataset{} are grouped into three sets: testing under the same distribution as training (\Regular{}), testing under realistic noise conditions (\Robustness{}), and testing on unseen scenarios (\Generalization{}).
 Section~\ref{sec:rank-based-evaluation} reports the rank-based evaluation of the models on the \Regular{}, \Robustness{}, and \Generalization{} sets; Section~\ref{sec:nmse-based-evaluation} presents the NMSE-based evaluation across varying SNRs, user velocities, delay spreads, and channel models; Section~\ref{sec:robustness-performance} focuses on NMSE under various realistic noise conditions; and Section~\ref{sec:overall-performance} provides an overall assessment of the models, considering the trade-off between prediction performance and computational overhead.
+Section~\ref{sec:ablation-study} presents an ablation study that validates the effectiveness of the proposed design and justifies the choice of each module.

 Both TDD and FDD duplexing modes are evaluated, and the results are reported separately.
 This separation is necessary due to the substantial differences in the prediction tasks (Section~\ref{sec:problem-definition}) and the independent training of models for the two duplexing modes (Section~\ref{sec:training-configuration}).